operator-framework/operator-sdk/doc/user-guide.md

 ### Reconcile loop

-Every controller has a Reconciler object with a `Reconcile()` method that implements the reconcile loop.
-The reconcile loop is passed the `Request` argument which is a Namespace/Name key used to lookup the primary resource object, Memcached, from the cache:
+Every Controller has a Reconciler object with a `Reconcile()` method that implements the reconcile loop.
+The reconcile loop is passed the [Request][request-go-doc] argument which is a Namespace/Name key used to lookup the primary resource object, Memcached, from the cache:

 ```Go
 func (r *ReconcileMemcached) Reconcile(request reconcile.Request) (reconcile.Result, error) {